symbiote-library/docker-project/readme.md

     image: "symbiote/{project-name}-php-fpm:7.1"
 ```

 ## Troubleshooting

-Before `docker-compose down`, make sure to run `docker logs my_container_number`
-to get the most recent dump of data from the containers.
+Before `docker-compose down`, make sure to run `docker logs my_container_number` to get the most recent dump of data from the containers.

-**mysql**

-If using multiple versions of the mysql images, _please_ make sure to use a
-different DOCKER_SHARED_FOLDER/mysql-data directory for each version to
-avoid data corruption.